gembarrett/coconduct-builder/README.md

 # Code of Conduct builder
+### An online tool for building a thorough and well-supported Code of Conduct specific to a community's online and/or offline environment.

 ## Problem
 Current resources for building a Code of Conduct for online and offline spaces (such as conferences and repositories) are blog posts and copyable policies.
 Lots of reading lots of opinions (some differing) and lots of things to consider - it’s overwhelming for most people and is a huge task to provide a supportable and well-considered Code of Conduct.
 Usual solution is to either not have one or to copy and paste an existing one without properly implementing processes to support it.
 Both are poor solutions that fail to support attendees and can give a false sense of security to them.